twolfson/behavioral-driven-development-and-the-future-presentation/RESEARCH.md

 #### Behavior (Wiki) / Contextual description (Personal)
 This is the nested structure of `describe` and `it` we find in frameworks like RSpec and Mocha.

-The argument for this is it is non-restrictive and can go infinite levels of context.
+Pros:

+- Non-restrictive language
+- Infinite levels of context

+Cons:

-The argument against this is it is easy to lose track of context and methods can become bloated.
+- Easy to lose track of context from bloated methods

 #### Specification (Wiki) / Behavioral specification (Personal)
 Often in two parts, but not necessarily.
-These are the ones with a specific format and pattern
+These are the ones with a specific language which outlines how things take place.

+Thus far, I have not found any split frameworks that don't require a specific language.

+Pros:

+- Well structured and consistent sentences
+- Sentence units are encapsulated, preventing bloat.

+Cons:

+- Descriptions limited to framework vocabulary
+- Often need to maintain 2 files

 #### TDD
 For TDD, there is 1 format.
 Functional.
 There is the optional description, otherwise it will be described by the function name itself.
 So vanilla here.

+Pros:

+- Closest to metal for testing specific functions
+- Easy to write a framework for

+Cons:

+- Difficult to separate what should be covered and not
+- Functions names are not always descriptive of the purpose of the test

 ## RSpec